ianvdhSBM/500px-browser/README.md

 CONSUMER_SECRET=123
 ```

-Replace `abc` and `123` with the key and secret you obtained above.
+Replace `abc` and `123` with the key and secret respectively you obtained above.